mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

 Likewise, :literal:`StartOverlap` and :literal:`EndOverlap` are optional.
 If not provided, then these are taken to be the region of X-axis intersection.

+The option :literal:`OutputXOption` defines the calculation of x values in the overlap range of the output workspace.
+The default option is :literal:`WeightedMeanOverlap`.

 The algorithm workflow is as follows:

 #.
 The workspaces are initially rebinned, as prescribed by the rebin :literal:`Params`.
 Note that